shiveshc/CRF_Cell_ID/Readme.md

 #### 3. Define axes specifying cells
 Next, we'll select axes specifying cells via user input.
 These cells enable defining a consistent coordinate system in head which is crucical for accurately extracting features from image.
 To do so, the terminal prompt asks to sequentially click on cells in the image.

-First, we will click on two cells in the image, one in the anterior and one in the posterior region of head.
-These cells will be used to define anterior-posterior (AP) axis.
+First, we will click on two cells in the image, one in the anterior and one in the posterior region of the head.
+These cells will be used to define the anterior-posterior (AP) axis.
 Here, users can click on any cell; the specific identity of selected cell doesn't matter as these cells are used only to check the consistency of axis direction.
-First, we click on a cell in anterior of head ganglion.
+First, we click on a cell that in the anterior of the head ganglion in the image
 ```
 ans =